jaan-c/script-dump/deduplicate/README.md

 ## As a Command

 ```
-usage: deduplicate [-h] [--keep-filter {last-modified}] dir
+usage: deduplicate [-h] [--show-only] [--keep-filter {last-modified}] dir

-recursively delete duplicate files in a directory interactively or
+recursively delete duplicate files in a directory
-automatically with a keep filter

 positional arguments:
   dir                   directory to deduplicate

 optional arguments:
   -h, --help            show this help message and exit
+  --show-only           only display duplicates, no deletion happens
   --keep-filter {last-modified}
                         automatic deduplication with supplied keep filter,
                         passing 'last_modified' keeps the most recently
                         modified file and deletes everything else

-If --keep-filter is supplied, deduplication happens automatically, otherwise
+If no --keep-filter is supplied, deduplication happens interactively.
-an interactive interface is shown.
 ```

 ## As a Module